A Horseshoe mixture model for Bayesian screening with an application to light sheet fluorescence microscopy in brain imaging: Gibbs Sampler for the HSM model

 \section{Gibbs Sampler for the HSM model}

 We report the algorithm for the Gibbs sampler used in our analyses.
 Here, we suppose $\tau \sim \mathcal{C}^+$.
 The algorithm can be straightforwardly modified in case one assumes $\tau^2 \sim IG$.
-The presented Gibbs sampler is devised for the linear regression framework, with $n$ observations and $p$ covariates.
-Therefore, we consider $\tilde{\bm{\beta}}=\{\tilde{\beta}\}_{j=1}^p$ By simply setting $\bm{X} = \mathbb{I}_n$, one recovers the mean estimation framework.
+The presented Gibbs sampler is devised for the linear regression framework with $n$ observations and $p$ covariates.
+We denote the target variable with $\bm{y}=\{y_i\}_{i=1}^n$ and the covariate matrix with $\bm{X}$.
+Therefore, we consider $\tilde{\bm{\beta}}=\{\tilde{\beta}\}_{j=1}^p$.
+By simply setting $\bm{X} = \mathbb{I}_n$, one recovers the mean estimation framework.
 At each iteration of the Gibbs sampler, we simulate from the following full conditionals: \begin{enumerate}

 \item Let $\bm{\Lambda}_{\zeta}=\tau^2\cdot diag(\lambda^2_{\zeta_1},\ldots,\lambda^2_{\zeta_p})$\; Sample where $A=(\bm{X}'\bm{X}+\boldsymbol{\Lambda}_{\zeta})$.
 To efficiently sample from this distribution we follow \citet{Makalic2016} and employ the algorithm of \citet{Havard2001} when $p/n\leq 2$, while we use \citet{Bhattacharya2016} otherwise.